bartvanbenthem/azure-api-example/README.md

 # azure-api-example
-Azure api example uses the github.com/bartvanbenthem/azuretoken package
+Azure api example uses the github.com/bartvanbenthem/azuretoken package to authenticate to the API. when authorized all application gateways within the subscription will be printed.